 ABOUT

 Wildfire is complex and multifaceted.
 As with any complex issue, diverse perspectives are essential to finding workable solutions.
 The majority of professional fire workers today are white, male and agency based.
-This has created a self-perpetuating culture that struggles to address emerging challenges.
+This has created a self-perpetuating culture that struggles to incorporate new perspectives and address emerging challenges.
 Women-in-Fire Prescribed Fire Training Exchanges (WTREX) support people of all genders working to strengthen and diversify this workforce.

 WTREX are modeled after the Prescribed Fire Training Exchanges (TREX) that got started in Great Plains Fire Learning Network landscapes in 2008.
 The TREX model typically assembles diverse participants for two weeks of hands-on training, treatments, and outreach; it melds live-fire training with deeper learning on fire ecology, policy and social dynamics.
 WTREX reframes this model around women and underrepresented genders in fire, bringing everyone together to burn and learn in a supportive, inclusive environment.